svadapa1/svadapa1/README.md

 Rohith Vadapalli - Portfolio

 Welcome to my portfolio repository! 🚀
 I am Rohith Vadapalli, a Master of Science in Computer Science student at the University of North Carolina, Charlotte.
-Passionate about software engineering, full-stack development, and building scalable and efficient solutions, I bring a blend of academic excellence and industry experience to every project I undertake.
+Passionate about software engineering, full-stack development, Data Analysis, and building scalable and efficient solutions, I bring a blend of academic excellence and industry experience to every project I undertake.

 ---